LogoLogo

 2020-11-17T14:02:49.341Z [Bootstrap] GraphQL is available on: http://localhost:3002/graphql

-Logs for private environment will be displayed, if environment is not specified manually.
+Logs for private will be displayed, if environment is not specified manually.

 By default, command display only 20 of the most recent log lines, to increase output lines count use -n flag.
 Below is an example of listing demo_app service logs, where output lines count are set to 1000